3 Reasons Why Dirt On Your Wedding Dress makes better photos

 Let me tell you this: unless you did jump in said mud puddle or frog pond before the ceremony (I'd still be on board with this - just sayin'!), no one's gonna notice.
 People will be busy looking at you walking down the aisle smiling, crying through the ceremony and having a good time afterwards.
 Sometimes the ceremony takes places in a low light location like a church, meaning only people sitting on the aisle will get a full view on you - and your hems.
 I promise, no one is going to question a few stains, because it's not a big deal.
 Try to think of every wedding you have ever attended... have you noticed dirt on the dress?
 No?
 Because you enjoyed the moment!
 And if so - is that what you remember from this entire day?
 At the end of the day, EVERY dress gets dirty - no matter how much caution you take - and it's fine.

 What I can assure you from my own experience as a wedding and elopement photographer is this: No bride has ever regretted being able to worry less and enjoy more.
-If they do regret something, and I’ve been told that by some of my brides, is that they wished they were more care free and enjoyed more.
+If they do regret something, and I’ve been told that by some of my brides, is that they wished they would have been more care free and shouldn't have bothered too much about the possibility of dirty hems.

 My advice: Own that dress!

-Run with us through that field, let your man swirl you around, let's climb that rock - all in the name of making some bloody good memories.
+Run through that field, let your man swirl you around, let's climb that rock - all in the name of making some bloody good memories.